boogie-org/symbooglix/README.md

 ===========

 [NUnit](https://github.com/nunit) is used for unit testing.
 This comes preinstalled in mono 3.2 (and probably other versions).
-I'm not sure about Windows users.

 These tests are easy to run from within monodevelop.